artem-zinnatullin/KEEP/proposals/stdlib/result.md

 Kotlin nullable types have extensive support in Kotlin via operators `?.`, `?:`, `!!`, and `T?` type constructor syntax.
 We can envision better integration of `Result` into the Kotlin language in the future.
-However, unlike nullable types, that are often used to represent _non signalling_ failure that does not cary additional information, `Result` instances also carry additional information and, in general, shall be always handled in some way.
+However, unlike nullable types, that are often used to represent _non signalling_ error that does not cary additional information, `Result` instances also carry additional information and, in general, shall be always handled in some way.
 Making `Result` an integral part of the language also requires a considerable effort on improving Kotlin type system to ensure proper handling of encapsulated exceptions.